Essentials of Time Series for Time Series Cross-Section Analyses

-Time series variables (e.g. presidential approval, public mood liberalism, GDP, inflation, education level) are extremely common in the social sciences.
+Time series variables (e.g., presidential approval, public mood liberalism, GDP, inflation, education level) are extremely common in the social sciences.
 However, due to certain properties, these series cannot always be handled using standard regression approaches.
 This course serves as an introduction to the world of time series analysis.
-We will explore the properties of time series (e.g. non-independence of observations, moving averages, unit-roots), and introduce strategies to test and model these data.
+In this module, we will discuss the essentials of time series with a focus on preparing you for cross-sectional time series analysis.
+We will explore the properties of time series (e.g., non-independence of observations, moving averages, unit-roots), and introduce strategies to test and model these data.

-Day 5: The last day, we will have student presentations of your research project you have developed over the week.
+Topic 5: We will have student presentations of a research project developed over the week.
 Everyone will provide feedback.
 If needed, we will also finish up any lectures.